If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 She’s really flexible.
 Harry tore his eyes away and ducked a couple of his own spells.
 Focus.
 If I lose because I was staring at her, she’ll never let me forget it.

 He switched tactics, sending spells slicing past Fleur’s shoulder and forcing her closer to him along the edge of the ring.
 She scowled, then smirked and released a flash of light from her wand.

 Harry’s spells hung amidst a faint shimmer, caught in it like flies in a web.
 What the hell is that?

 Fleur side-stepped ‘round it and sent a yellow spell hissing at him.
 Harry ducked and felt it sear through his hair.
 Her laughter floated after half a dozen more yellow spells.

 Damn.
 He hurled a few more jinxes.
-Ok, new plan.
+Okay, new plan.

 He conjured his swarm of butterflies and unleashed a stream of transfigured projectiles at Fleur, forcing her to throw up a shield of her own.
 Harry drew the water from the pool behind Fleur into a basilisk and coiled it about her shield until the pressure burst the shining white bubble.
 A flash of bright flame severed the basilisk and Fleur dived through.

 ‘Expelliarmus,’ Harry murmured, snatching Fleur’s wand out of the air and waving it aloft.

 Bright blue flashed before his eyes and a burst of heat struck his chest, knocking him out of the circle and across the floor.

 ‘I do not need my wand to conjure fire, mon Cœur.’
 Fleur waved a hand coated in azure flames at him and wiggled her fire-wreathed fingers.

 ‘I’d already disarmed you and won.’
 Harry dusted himself off and stood up.
 ‘You said normal rules, so that includes no sneaky veela attacks.’